svinkapeppa/Hangman/README.md

 ### Tests

-Module test and linting are combined
+Module tests and linting are combined

 ```
 python -m pytest